 Most home and contents insurance policies are based on the sum insured, but you may come across total replacement cover as an option to add to your existing home or landlord insurance policies.

-Total replacement cover provides complete financial protection for costs to restore your home to its original condition before the event that caused the damage.
+Total replacement cover provides financial protection for costs to restore your home to its original condition before the event that caused the damage; there’s no set limit per se.

 Sum insured cover reimburses you for losses or damages to your home up to a set limit nominated by you (i.e. your sum insured).